Obryvalin/Obryvalin/README.md

 Russian data analyze sorcerer.

+> Talent is an art of how well you can hide your inspiration.

 * Summoning workers for scalable parallel factories
 * Building connectivity with empathy.
 * Creating tranquility in big data lakes.